MJaloui/IAM-Users-Groups-S3-Access/VisualStepsHere.md

    - You will need to verify that users and groups can only access resources as defined in their policies.

-   - User in "Developers" Group will have access to S3 Bucket.
+   - User in "Developers" Group will have access to S3 Bucket, but no access to Command Line Interface.

    - User in "Testers" Group will not have access to anything, including the bucket created.